Characteristic classes of flags of foliations and Lie algebra cohomology: The core of the proof

 \begin{lemma} The relative Hochschild-Serre spectral sequence associated with an embedding $\b\hookrightarrow\gl_{m+n}$ with coefficients in any finite-dimensional $\gl_{m+n}$-module $L$ degenerates in the first term.
 More precisely, we have

-Where $\mathbb{C}Gr(m,m+n)=\frac{SU_{m+n}}{SU_{m}\times SU_{n}}$ is the Grassmanian on $m$-dimensional complex subspaces in $m+n$-dimensional one. \end{lemma} \begin{proof} This lemma is also proven in Appendix~\ref{sec::parabolic} using the parabolic BGG resolution.
+Where $\mathbb{C}Gr(m,m+n)= U_{m+n} / (U_m\times U_n)$ is the Grassmanian of $m$-dimensional complex subspaces in $\mathbb{C}^{m+n}$ \end{lemma} \begin{proof} This lemma is also proved in Appendix~\ref{sec::parabolic} using the parabolic BGG resolution.
 Part~\ref{thm::parab::vanish::item3} of Theorem~\ref{thm::parab::vanish} is a generalization of this lemma to the case of an arbitrary parabolic subalgebra of a reductive Lie algebra.

 The cohomology of the complex Grassmanian $\mathbb{C}Gr(m,m+n)$ is known to coincide with the cohomology ring $\rH^{q}(\gl_{m+n},\gl_{m}\oplus\gl_n;\kk)$ (see e.g.~\cite{Fuks::Lie::cohomology}).
-These cohomology are known to be even and numbered by $m$-$n$-shuffle permutations (see Section~\ref{sec::parab::gl::apendix} for details). \end{proof}
+These cohomologies are known to be even, and numbered by $m$-$n$-shuffle permutations (see Section~\ref{sec::parab::gl::apendix} for details). \end{proof}